How much does a Kenya safari cost

 Kenya’s national park and reserve fees are the most commonly underestimated cost in safari planning.
 In 2026, the Maasai Mara National Reserve charges $100 per adult per 24-hour period from January through June, and $200 per adult per 24-hour period from July through December.
 This doubling of fees during the peak migration season is significant: a couple staying 4 nights in the reserve during August 2026 will pay $1,600 in park fees alone, before accommodation, transport, or any other costs.

-Private conservancy fees vary but are typically $80–150 per person per day, and are usually included in all-inclusive accommodation rates at conservancy camps.
+Private conservancy fees vary but are typically $80-150 per person per day, and are usually included in all-inclusive accommodation rates at conservancy camps.
 The Maasai Mara National Reserve charges are paid separately unless your operator explicitly confirms they are included in your total price.
 Always confirm this before comparing camp prices.
+KWS-managed parks (Amboseli, Tsavo, Samburu, Lake Nakuru, Nairobi National Park) had their fee structure restructured in October 2025, but the Milimani High Court suspended the new rates on October 2, 2025 pending judicial review.
+Old 2024-2025 rates continue to apply as of mid-2026; confirm current status at booking.

-Park / ConservancyAdult Non-Resident Fee (2026)Notes
+Park or ConservancyAdult non-resident fee (2026)Notes

-Maasai Mara National Reserve$100/day Jan–Jun · $200/day Jul–DecPer 24-hour period.
-Payable via eCitizen portal (cashless).
+Maasai Mara National Reserve$100/day Jan-Jun · $200/day Jul-DecPer 12-hour period.
+Payable via Narok County system.
+Cashless only.

-Samburu National Reserve~$50/dayKWS-managed.
+Samburu National Reserve~$85/daySamburu County managed.

-Lake Nakuru National Park~$60/dayKWS-managed.
+Lake Nakuru National Park$60-80/dayKWS-managed premium park.

-Tsavo East / West~$52/day eachKWS-managed.
+Tsavo East / West$52-65/day eachKWS-managed.

 What is and isn’t included — always ask before comparing

-Add-on experiences and their costs
+Add-on experiences and what they cost

-ExperienceApproximate Cost (2026)Worth it?
+ExperienceApproximate cost (2026)Worth it?

-Walking safari (half-day)Included at conservancy camps · $50–80 supplement at some mid-range campsYes — a completely different relationship with the landscape.
+Walking safari (half-day)Included at conservancy camps · $50-80 supplement at some mid-range campsYes.
+A completely different relationship with the landscape.

 How to reduce your total cost without reducing your experience

-• Travel in low season (April–June) — The long rains bring 30–40% discounts at most camps.
+• Travel in low season (April-June or November).
+The long rains bring 30-40% discounts at most camps.
 The wildlife does not go on holiday in the rainy season.
-Big cats are present year-round; the vegetation is lush and photogenic; and the park fees in the Maasai Mara are at the lower January–June rate.
+Big cats are present year-round; the vegetation is lush and photogenic; and the park fees in the Maasai Mara are at the lower January-June rate.
 Some tracks become difficult after heavy rain, but most modern safari camps manage their conservancies well in light to moderate rain.
 This is the best-value period for the experienced traveller who is not fixated on the Great Migration crossings.

-• Book directly with a Kenya-based operator rather than through international agents — International agents typically add 15–25% commission on top of the camp’s base rate.
+• Book directly with a Kenya-based operator rather than through international agents.
+International agents typically add 15-25% commission on top of the camp’s base rate.
 A Kenya-based operator who has direct relationships with camps can often provide the same property at a lower total price, while providing better on-the-ground support.
 Look for KATO membership (Kenya Association of Tour Operators).

-• Choose January–February for Amboseli — The best Kilimanjaro photography conditions, the driest weather, and the lowest-demand period between peak seasons.
-Amboseli camps offer significantly better rates in January–February than in July–October, while the wildlife and photography conditions are arguably better.
+• Choose January-February for Amboseli.
+The best Kilimanjaro photography conditions, the driest weather, and the lowest-demand period between peak seasons.
+Amboseli camps offer significantly better rates in January-February than in July-October, while the wildlife and photography conditions are arguably better.

-Complete cost examples — 7-night itineraries (2026)
+Complete cost examples — 7-night itineraries (2026 verified)

 Example A — Mid-range, 7 nights, low season